AbdiVicenciodelmoral/NPL_To_SQL/README.md

 # CS580_Database_Project

- NLP to SQL using Deep Learning
+ This application converts natural language into SQL using Deep Learning.
+The SQL queries are then submitted to a database, to test accuracy.
+The database pertains to movie information using the IMDB dataset.

 Create a working directory
 Save files to directory